jupyterlite/jupyterlite/docs/reference/contents.md

-That architecture makes it possible for lite kernel to access contents from a custom [JupyterLab drive](https://jupyterlab.readthedocs.io/en/latest/api/interfaces/services.Contents.IDrive.html) to have multiple source of contents.
+That architecture makes it possible for lite kernel to access contents from a custom [JupyterLab drive](https://jupyterlab.readthedocs.io/en/latest/api/interfaces/services.Contents.IDrive.html) to have multiple sources of contents.